lalyos/chart-12factor/README.md

 The domain name is generated as `releaseName`.`namespace`.`tld` see template: https://github.com/lalyos/chart-12factor/blob/simple/templates/ingress.yaml#L14

-use the `ingress.tld` helm variable
+to customize the domain name ending use the `ingress.tld` helm variable:
 ```
 ...
   --set ingress.tld=hatnem.de